-Many empirical studies show common empirical findings that the exchange rate pass-through to import prices in advanced countries declined in the 1990s.
-Some of those studies, however, draw contrasting conclusions regarding the factors behind the decline.
-Campa and Goldberg (2002) point out that it comes mainly from the decrease in the import share of primary commodities, such as raw materials and fuels, while Otani, Shiratsuka, and Shirota (2003) make the case that it is mostly attributable to the decline in the exchange rate pass-through in each product category.
-In this paper, we empirically reexamine the validity of the contrasting hypotheses.
-Our empirical results demonstrate that the decline in the exchange rate pass-through to Japan's import prices excluding primary commodities is largely attributable to the decreases in the exchange rate pass-through in each product.
-Our empirical results also suggest the possibility that the declines in the long-term exchange rate pass-through to overall import prices are induced partly by the reduction in the import share of primary commodities.
+Many empirical studies show common empirical findings that the exchange rate pass-through to import prices in advanced countries declines in the 1990s.
+Some of those studies, however, draw contrasting conclusions regarding the factors behind such decline.
+Campa and Goldberg (2002) point out that such decline comes mainly from the decline in the import share of primary commodities, such as raw materials and fuels, while Otani, Shiratsuka, and Shirota (2003) make the case that such decline is mostly attributable to the decline in the exchange rate pass-through in each product category.
+In this paper, we empirically reexamine the validity of the contrasting hypotheses on the decline in the exchange rate passthrough.
+Our empirical results demonstrate that the decline in the exchange rate pass-through to Japan's import prices excluding primary commodities is largely attributable to the declines in the exchange rate pass-through in each product.
+Our empirical results also suggest the possibility that the declines in the long-term exchange rate pass-through to overall import prices are induced partly by the decline in the import share of primary commodities.
 The second point, however, should be taken cautiously, because the precision of the estimates is not high enough to draw a definite conclusion.

-Keywords: Exchange rate pass-through; Pricing-to-market; Import structure; Expenditure-switching effect; Firms' sourcing decision
+Key words: Exchange rate pass-through, Pricing-to-market, Import structure,

+Expenditure-switching effect, Firms' sourcing decision.

-JEL Classification: F21, F30, F40
+JEL classification: F21, F30, F40.

-Akira Otani: Financial Systems and Bank Examination Department, Bank of Japan (E-mail: akira.ootani@boj.or.jp)
+Bank Examination and Surveillance Department, Bank of Japan (E-mail: akira.ootani@boj.or.jp)

-Shigenori Shiratsuka: Monetary Affairs Department, Bank of Japan (E-mail: shigenori.shiratsuka@boj.or.jp) Toyoichiro Shirota: Research and Statistics Department, Bank of Japan (E-mail: toyoichirou.shirota@boj.or.jp)
+Institute for Monetary and Economic Studies, Bank of Japan (currently Monetary Affairs Department, E-mail: shigenori.shiratsuka@boj.or.jp)

+The Ohio State University (currently Research and Statistics Department, E-mail: toyoichirou.shirota@boj.or.jp)

-We thank Shin-ichi Fukuda, Eiji Ogawa, Yuri Sasaki, and Shinji Takagi, participants at the 2004 Tokyo Center for Economic Research Zushi Conference, and the staff of the Institute for Monetary and Economic Studies of the Bank of Japan (BOJ) for their useful comments.
+We thank Shin-ichi Fukuda, Eiji Ogawa, Yuri Sasaki, and Shinji Takagi, participants of 2004 TCER Zushi Conference, and the staff of the Institute for Monetary and Economic Studies of the Bank of Japan for their useful comments.
 We also thank Masayuki Nakakuki and Hiroyuki Oi for their assistance.
-The views expressed in this paper are those of the authors and do not necessarily reflect the official views of the BOJ.
+The views expressed in this paper are those of the authors and do not necessarily reflect the official views of the Bank of Japan.